 What is the Beeswax Wreck?

-One of the most popular mysteries of the Oregon Coast has been the identification of the “Beeswax Wreck” at Nehalem Beach, in Tillamook County.
-Identified over time by various researchers as either a Chinese or Japanese junk, a Spanish galleon, a Portuguese trader, or a lost English or Dutch pirate vessel.
-Based on more than 14 years of research, MAS researchers have been able to determine that the ship was in fact a Spanish Galleon of the Manila Trade.
+One of the most popular mysteries of the Oregon Coast has been the identity of the “Beeswax Wreck” at Nehalem Beach, in Tillamook County.
+Various researchers over time have identified it as either a Chinese or Japanese junk, a Spanish galleon, a Portuguese trader, or a lost English or Dutch pirate vessel.
+Based on more than 14 years of research, MAS researchers have been able to determine that the Beeswax Wreck was a Spanish galleon of the Manila-Acapulco trade.
 Nehalem Indian oral histories and the journals of the earliest traders in the area indicate that the galleon wrecked prior to European settlement and indeed most European exploration of the Pacific Northwest.
 Based on the results of intensive geological fieldwork conducted in partnership with Portland State University, the project team was able to determine that the galleon had wreck prior to the great Cascadia earthquake of January 1700, and that the tsunami that resulted from the earthquake scattered the shipwreck debris onto the Oregon coast

-Archaeologists have recovered assemblages of Chinese porcelain sherds from nearby archaeological sites, including some which were modified into projectile points by the local Nehalem Indians, and eroded out out of marine deposits.
+Archaeologists have recovered assemblages of Chinese porcelain sherds from nearby archaeological sites, including some which were modified into projectile points by the local Nehalem Indians.
 These sherds display design motifs indicating they were manufactured in China in the late 17th Century, and were intended for export to the European markets of Central and South America.
 Analysis of the design motifs indicates the majority of the porcelain was manufactured sometime between 1680 and 1700 AD.